Ratismal/UNO/readme.md

 ### Dependencies

 After running `npm install` it is required to migrate the new database (after put the configuration files) and run `npm run sequelize db:migrate`.
-Now you can run the bot with `nodejs index.js`.
+Now, you can run the bot with `node index.js`.

 ## Disclaimer